-Your weather: Heavy rain on the way, after dry six months
+Watercare urges Aucklanders to conserve water as dry condtions start to bite

+Aucklanders are being warned of a looming water shortage as lack of rain starts to bite in the city's reservoirs.

-In Auckland, Watercare is urging residents to use water wisely in case the dry weather that is affecting much of the country continues.
+Watercare is urging residents to use water wisely in case the dry weather that is affecting much of the country continues.

+The council controlled organisation is asking residents to take shorter showers and turn taps off while brushing teeth as a precaution.

-The Hūnua and Waitākere ranges– where Watercare has nine water storage dams – received 34 per cent and 44 per cent less rainfall than normal for the January to June period.
+The Hūnua and Waitākere ranges – where Watercare has nine water storage dams – received 34 per cent and 44 per cent less rainfall than normal for the January to June period.

 As a consequence, the city's total water storage is 59.2 per cent, which is 25 per cent less than normal for this time of year.